yuzihao0923/COMP47250-Team-Software-Project/README.md

 Roles:

-Project Manager: Oversees project progress, ensures deadlines are met, and coordinates team activities.
+  ·Project Manager: Oversees project progress, ensures deadlines are met, and coordinates team activities.

-Lead Developer: Responsible for the core implementation of the distributed queue system.
+  ·Lead Developer: Responsible for the core implementation of the distributed queue system.

-Quality Assurance Engineer: Ensures the system meets all quality standards through rigorous testing.
+  ·Quality Assurance Engineer: Ensures the system meets all quality standards through rigorous testing.

-DevOps Engineer: Manages the cloud environment setup and deployment processes.
+  ·DevOps Engineer: Manages the cloud environment setup and deployment processes.

-Documentation Specialist: Prepares detailed documentation for the system, including user guides and technical specifications
+  ·Documentation Specialist: Prepares detailed documentation for the system, including user guides and technical specifications.